 An API key is a simple encrypted string that you can use when calling Google Cloud APIs.
 A typical use of an API key is to pass the key into a REST API call as a query parameter with the following format:

 API Keys provides you a programmatic interface to create and manage API keys for your project.
-It provides you more control over API keys than the API key-related tasks that you can do in the Cloud Console.
+It provides you more control over API keys than the API key-related tasks that you can do in the Google Cloud console.

 To learn more about authenticating to Google Cloud APIs and to determine the best authentication strategy for common scenarios, see Authentication overview.
 To learn more about using API keys for Google Maps Platform APIs and SDKs, see the Google Maps Platform documentation.